arthurrump/arthurrump.com/content/posts/20190719-git-based-versioning-using-fake.md

     projectOrSolutionPath
 ```

 Now we have a fully reproducible version numbering system that will automatically assign a version to every commit, and the versions are directly used as the build number in Azure DevOps.
+If you'd like to see the complete code, it's available in [this Gist](https://gist.github.com/arthurrump/5cc9005e4d817f7d36c2c4ad736fd894).